Dr Lauren Hilliar Chiropractic

 Inspiring you to Move.
 Heal.
 Excel.

-A chiropractor with a passion for positive relationships, massive love for all sports and activity, and a deep desire to educate people on the importance of overall health and wellness.
+A cross fitting, coffee-loving chiropractor with a passion for positive relationships, massive love for all exercise and activity, and a deep desire to educate people on the importance of overall health and wellness.
+I have a keen interest in women’s health in particular and have recently obtained my certificate in pregnancy and post-partum corrective exercise.

-MOVE: As a chiropractor, movement has many denotations to me particularly relating to the movement of the body and joint segments, and how that contributes to overall functionality.
-But the word MOVE in this context also refers to taking action and not living a sedentary, unhealthy lifestyle.
+MOVE: As a chiropractor, movement has many denotations to me, particularly relating to the movement of the body and joint segments, and how that contributes to overall functionality.
+But the word MOVE in this context also refers to taking action, moving your body and not living a sedentary, unhealthy lifestyle.
+Movement truly is medicine, and I will always encourage you towards this.

 HEAL: Through moving, whether that’s aiding the correct movement of the spine, other joints, muscles and so on, or if it’s going for a walk, being a professional athlete or taking action to lead a healthier lifestyle, that in itself promotes healing.
 Healthy body, healthy mind, healthy living.